 TAXES

 Buyer is liable for and shall pay or cause to be paid (or reimburse Seller if Seller has paid) all Taxes applicable to this Agreement, including any Taxes imposed or collected by a taxing authority with jurisdiction over Buyer, unless Buyer has presented Seller with a valid tax exemption certificate.
 Buyer agrees to pay any such applicable Taxes and to defend, indemnify and hold Seller harmless from any Claims for such Taxes.
 Buyer shall provide all information reasonably required by Seller to ascertain the proper treatment and handling of tax liability hereunder.

+[All amounts payable under this Agreement are stated exclusive of value added tax or analogous taxes (if any) which Buyer shall pay at the rate applicable thereto from time to time.
+Seller shall provide Buyer with a valid value added tax invoice.]

 MISCELLANEOUS